-The Community Foundation offers Human Services (formerly People in Need) grants up to $20,000 for outstanding programs or projects that promise significant help for economically-disadvantaged people in our mountain communities.
+The Community Foundation offers Human Services grants up to $20,000 for programs or projects that promise significant help for economically-disadvantaged people in our mountain communities.
 Grants are funded by the Janirve Legacy Fund, CFWNC fundholders and discretionary funds, and private foundations that partner with us.
-In November 2020, CFWNC awarded $1,337,503 through 74 grants to nonprofits throughout the region.
+In November 2021, CFWNC awarded $1,298,830 through 68 grants to nonprofits throughout the region.

 Human Services objectives are to: